QubitPi/management-blogs/docs/_posts/2021-05-23-janusgraph.md

 excerpt_separator: <!--more-->
 ---

-JanusGraph is a transactional graph database with non-graph databases storage, such as HBase, and queries & presents the data through [Gremlin graph query language](#gremlin---the-language-of-janusgraph).
+JanusGraph is a transactional graph database, with non-graph databases storage (e.g. HBase), that queries and presents the data through [Gremlin graph query language](#gremlin---the-language-of-janusgraph).
 It is totally free and is Open Source under the Apache 2 license.

 <!--more-->